raylutz/audit-engine-docsite/docs/user-guide/Glossary.md

 **Adjudication --** This is the process of human review of ballots or ballot images and providing an interpretation of the vote on that ballot.

+**Archive --** A single file which can contain many smaller files and also may compress them.
+This saves a lot of space on the disk because the disk requires that files consume at least one block, and the last block in a file is empty.
+Archives pack all the files together into one file.
+This also makes it easier to handle many thousands of individual files by grouping them together into archives.
+We recommend that you use "ZIP" archives, because the files can be individually extracted from the archive without extracting them all.
+The free application 7-zip from 7-zip.org is a very good tool, but use the conventional zip format and not the 7z format.
+We recommend that up to about 50,000 ballot images are placed into the same archive, and they should be about 5GB in size for easy handling.

 **Ballot --** Generally a presentation of contests and options for each contest that can be selected by a voter, and the recording of those selections.
+The word "ballot" originally meant "little ball" and these were placed into a box to represent the votes of each person.
+In practice, a complete ballot may be a number of sheets, each with a front and back side, also called pages.

+**Ballot Image --** Election systems today create digital images of both size of each ballot sheet.
+These images can be exported by the election management system (EMS) in standard formats, such as PDF (generally with both the front and back in the same file), multipage TIFF (Dominion uses these, with three pages in one file, the front, back and "audit mark" graphical image of the voting system evaluation), or PNG (Dominion uses this, with all three pages combined into a single tall image.)

 **Ballot Image Audit --** A review of digital images of ballots in a jurisdiction of an election and comparison with the official outcome for each ballot, group of ballots (precincts or batches), or the entire jurisdiction.
 AuditEngine is a platform that can provide the compute services for such an audit.